May ‘25 - Jam Jar goes international!

 August ‘25 - Jam Jar joins a new festival!

-How a Jellyfish Saved the World - Cambridge
+How a Jellyfish Saved the World - The Arts Theatre Cambridge

 On our return to the UK, we were very excited to jump straight into the Arts Theatre Cambridge’s Pop-Up Adventures family festival - a fabulous choice of children’s shows at The Atrium - Chesterton Community College and Arbury Community Centre.